awhitney42/YumYumDonut/README.md

 The remaining statements that poke to the memory location at **q** controls the SID sound chip to play the sound effects.

-`pokeq+5,6` sets the attack and decay values for sound voice 1 to 6 (attack = 0, decay = 6)
+`pokeq+5,6` sets the attack and decay values for sound Voice 1 to 6 (attack = 0, decay = 6)

-`pokeq+4,17` sets the sound waveform to
+`pokeq+4,17` selects the triangle waveform

-`pokeq+24,9` sets the volume to 9 out of 15.
+`pokeq+24,9` sets the volume to 9 (out of a max of 15).

-`pokeq+1,24` sets the high frequency of voice 1 to 24.
+`pokeq+1,24` sets the high frequency of Voice 1 to 24.

-`pokeq,155` sets the low frequency of voice 1 to 155.
+`pokeq,155` sets the low frequency of Voice 1 to 155.

-This results in a very arcade-like "Boop!" sound every time the panda catches the donut, and I believe adds significantly to the gameplay experience!
+This results in a very arcade-like "Boop!" sound every time the panda bites the donut, adding significantly to the gameplay experience!

 If you have eagle eyes, you may have noticed that line 9 doesn't end with a RETURN even though it's a subroutine.
 Omitting the RETURN here saves space.
 So, at the conclusion of line 9, the program continues along and runs the subroutine at line 10.
 The explanation of line 10 follows below, but rest assured that running line 10 immediately after running line 9 actually has no effect on the sprites, because line 10 would already have been called immediately before a sprite collision, and the input values of **j** and **d** that control the sprite movement will not have changed since it was last called just prior to calling sub 9.